discrete-notes/discrete-notes.github.io/_posts/2022-12-12-thanking-reviewers.md

 the bad direction.

 So, how to thank reviewers?
-You can mention them in the acknowledgment paragraph, but this is so standard that it does not mean much.
-Moreover, it usually does not make any difference between Reviewer 1 and Reviewer 2, and most probably the reviewer is never going to read these lines.
+You can mention them in the acknowledgment paragraph, but this is so standard that it does not mean much and most probably the reviewer is never going to read these lines.
 Sometimes for journal reviews the editor is sending some kind words, which is nice.
-Sometimes the PC member for whom you do the subreview says thanks, and this is also nice (I try not to forget doing this when I am in a PC, but I have already forgot a few times).
+Sometimes the PC member for whom you do the subreview says thanks, and this is also nice (I try not to forget doing this when I am in a PC, but I have already forgotten a few times).
 In some cases there are rewards for good reviews (best reviewer awards etc.) but it means competition on yet another aspect of research.